Follow us on Twitter

 Caffeine is a stimulant that the U.S. Food and Drug Administration classifies as GRAS (Generally Recognized as Safe).

-Unfortunately caffeine is also an addictive drug, and like all drugs you build up a tolerance to it.
-To continue getting the wake-up jolt you experience with that first cup of coffee, you have to gradually increase the dosage.
-In essence, you must take in more caffeine to overcome the tiredness brought on by caffeine withdraw.
+Unfortunately, caffeine is also an addictive drug, and like all drugs, you build up a tolerance to it.
+To continue getting the wake-up jolt you experience with that first cup of coffee; you have to gradually increase the dosage.
+In essence, you must take in more caffeine to overcome the tiredness brought on by caffeine withdrawl.
 As caffeine levels rise, you may start to experience other wonderful little problems like diarrhea, dizziness, cramps, fatigue, headaches, heartburn, insomnia, irritability, nausea, nervousness, palpitations or vomiting.

 You have to decide if the benefits of alertness and initial reduction in fatigue are worth the side effects.